dev-mdirfan/django_project/README.md

 ### Creating blog app

-- we can have multiple app for a project  like blog app, store app.
+- A single project can have multiple apps like blog app, store app.

 ```py
 # creating blog app